pragun/dove_keyboard/Readme.md

 ## Firmware for the Dove Mechanical Keyboard
+This is the home of the firmware for my Dove Mechanical Keyboard.
 It uses TMK for the keyboard & USB HID, and ChibiOS as the HAL for STM32F407.
 This project uses a slightly different organization as described in the [tmk documentation](https://github.com/tmk/tmk_core/blob/master/README.md).
 The differences are
 1. It uses a Makefile derived from a ChibiOs example rather than the one used in `tmk/tmk_core/tool/chibios.mk`,
 2. It is based on a ChibiOS demo, so it can be used from within ChibiStudio for debugging.